hongphong1504/SeCap-AGPReID/README.md

 ### LAGPeR

 We constructed the LAGPeR dataset, a large-scale AGPReID benchmark, by collecting multi-scenario surveillance data across seven distinct real-world environments.
-(We sincerely apologize that, due to copyright and privacy protection regulations, the LAGPeR dataset is currently undergoing systematic collation and revision.
-The usage license will be opened subsequently upon completion of compliance reviews.)
+You can fill in the [Data Release Protocol](https://wangshining681.github.io/laper-page/) here and send it to this [email address](wangshining@mail.nwpu.edu.cn) to obtain the data usage rights of LAGPeR.

 <img src=".\assets\scene.png"  />